huangyibo/huangyibo.github.io/_pages/about.md

 My research has received **ACM APNet 2025 Best Paper Award**, **Usenix Security 2023 Distinguished Paper Award** and **ACM CoNEXT 2022 Best Paper Award**.
 I also received Distinguished RDMA Programming Instructor prize from the [HPC-AI advisory council](https://www.hpcadvisorycouncil.com/).

-My research interests mainly lie in the general fields of systems, networking, and security, with a particular focus on applying hardware-software co-design, system-network co-design, and ML techniques to improve system performance, efficiency, and security.
+My research interests mainly lie in ML systems, AI networking (RDMA), and distributed systems with a particular focus on applying hardware-software co-design, and ML techniques to improve system performance, efficiency, and scalability.

 <!-- My PhD thesis is on "Building Fast, Compatible and Efficient Datacenter Systems with Kernel-bypass Networks". -->